 You’re certainly not alone.
 Even though it may soon be possible to go abroad on holiday, according to research by money.co.uk, almost a third of people (31%) are worried about their existing holiday bookings for 2020.
 A quarter (23%) are going to see if they can postpone their breaks, and more than one in 10 (13%) are planning to cancel their breaks entirely.

-If you’ve got plans to travel soon and FCO restrictions are lifted, but you don’t want to go on your holiday, you’ll need to contact the company you’ve booked with and see if they’ll allow you to postpone, or if you can get a voucher to use at a later date.
+If you’ve got plans to travel soon, but you don’t want to go on your holiday, you’ll need to contact the company you’ve booked with and see if they’ll allow you to postpone, or if you can get a voucher to use at a later date.
 If no warning is in place, they don’t have to allow you to postpone, but it’s still worth asking.

 What if my holiday is to a country where travel is not advised?